 Why Are Antibiotics Used For Treating Acne?

-Dermatologists prescribe oral or topical antibiotics to treat moderate to severe outbreaks of inflammatory acne – small, red bumps, and pustules depending on the age of the client and type and grade of acne vulgaris.
+Dermatologists prescribe oral or topical antibiotics to treat moderate to severe outbreaks of inflammatory acne – small, red bumps, and pustules depending on the age of the client and type and grade of acne.
 Oral antibiotics along with topical creams and gels help to treat both teen and adult acne.

 There are different views on the use of antibiotics for treating acne.
 A recent school of thought among many practising Dermatologists across the world is to avoid antibiotics as much as possible except only when needed to curb the emerging antibiotic resistance.
 Hence, nowadays, they are prescribed by the doctors only when necessary and under strict monitoring for only recommended duration according to the guidelines.
 However, it is advisable to avoid using antibiotics for controlling acne during pregnancy.